EitanTal/PyJigsaw/README.md

 This is an internal module that records a jigsaw peice.
 ### legit.py:
 This is a utility tool that gives a quick go/nogo of a given .npz file.
 Useful for looking at a quick summary of a batch execution of peices analysis.
+### capture.py (2000 only)
+This is an app that scans the peices as you slide them underneath the microscope.
+They get captured, analysed and saved.

 ## Batch file
 ### all_process.bat: